Stop Regretting Your Purchases: 18 Real-Life Ways to Curb Impulse Spending and Actually Save

 Marketers spend a lot of time and money enticing us to buy stuff we don’t need.
 For the sake of our budget and our long-term goals, we need a few tactics of our own to protect ourselves from temptation.

 Below are eighteen ways to stop impulse spending.
-The key to success is to pick two or three that work best for you and have those in your arsenal for whenever the temptation to spend arises.
+I’ve found that the key to success is to pick two or three that work best for you and have those in your arsenal for whenever the temptation to spend arises.

-1. Know Your Buying Weaknesses and Plan For Them
+1. Know Your Buying Desires/Weaknesses and Plan For Them

-When it comes to impulse buying, we all have ‘weaknesses’ that cause us to spend money, and these come in two forms:
+When it comes to impulse buying, there are two important internal factors that can cause us to impulse buy.
+These come in two forms:

-• Stuff we like and buy too much of
+• Our desires: stuff we like and buy too much of

 • Triggers that cause us to buy things we don’t need.